 So what does this mean to the consumer?

-One solution to verify a company that seems too good to be true is to check other sources such as google reviews (very hard to get removed), yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
+The best solution to verify a company that seems too good to be true is to check multiple sources such as google reviews (very hard to get removed), yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
 Also social media reviews, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
 No company can remove other people’s tweets though, so check their timeline and do a search for specific phrases.